-Cash consists principally of cash on deposit with financial institutions.
+Cash and cash equivalents consists principally of cash on deposit with financial institutions and U.S. Treasury Securities.

 Property and Equipment

 The Organization capitalizes expenditures for those items reasonably expected to last beyond the current year and above \$1,000.
 Contributed property and equipment is recorded at estimated fair value at the date of donation.
 Depreciation is provided by use of the straight-line method over the estimated useful lives of the related assets, which range from 3 to 39 years.
 Routine repairs and maintenance are expensed as incurred.